 5. Foaming or priming may occur in a steam boiler and cause large quantities of water to pass over into the steam main.
-It can be detected by violent fluctuations or sudden dropping of the water level in the glass.
+You can detect it by observing violent fluctuations or sudden drops in the water level in the glass.
 This will result in nuisance shutdowns of the burner due to the low water cutoff shutting off the burner.
-This may be caused by dirt or oil in the boiler water, an overdose of boiler compounds or carrying too high a water level.
+Dirt or oil in the boiler water, an overdose of boiler compounds, or maintaining excessively high water levels may cause this issue.
 In case of serious trouble, stop the burner and decrease the load on the boiler.
 Then correct the condition according to the boiler manufacturer’s instructions.

 1. Check boiler water level in the sight glass and the steam pressure on the gauge to the steam boilers.
 Check temperature reading and water pressure on hot water boilers.
 Record this in your logbook.

 2. Check the low water cutoff operation by opening the blow down valve on the low water cutoff to remove rust and dirt.
 Determine that the burner cuts out with low water in the sight glass.
-Immediate corrective action must be taken if burner does not cut off with low water in the sight glass.
-Record this in your logbook.
+Take immediate corrective action if the burner does not cut off with low water in the sight glass.
+Ensure you record this in your logbook.

 3. Turn off burner control switch and close pilot manual gas cock.
-Turn on burner control switch and determine that burner flame safeguard locks out on flame failure before the main gas valve is energized.
-Immediate corrective action must be taken if flame safeguard does not lock out to indicate flame failure.
+Activate the burner control switch and confirm that the burner flame safeguard locks out.
+This is in case of flame failure before energizing the main gas valve.
+Take immediate corrective action if the flame safeguard does not lock out to indicate flame failure.
 Record this in your logbook.

-4. Observe the operation of the boiler limit and operating controls to determine that the burner is being cut off at the proper setting.
+4. Observe the boiler limit and operating controls actively to ensure the burner cuts off at the proper setting.
 Adjust per the manufacturer’s instruction sheet as required.
 Record this in your logbook.

 1. Check all burner linkages.
 Tighten if necessary.
 Record this in your logbook.

 2. Test the low water cutoff by opening the boiler blowdown valve to remove rust and dirt from the boiler mud leg or drum.
-Determine that the burner cuts off when low water point is reached in the sight glass.
+Ensure the burner cuts off when it reaches the low water point in the sight glass.
 Record this in your logbook.